-- Provide information about the property you’re using as security.
+- Information about the property you’re using as security

 About Homestar Finance home loans

-As a niche online home loans provider, Homestar Finance offers a relatively thin range of home loans.
+As an online home loan provider, Homestar Finance offers a relatively thin range of home loans.

-Homestar Finance home loans come with a range of interest rate options:
+Homestar Finance home loans are available with a range of interest rate options: